Tally-1/Vehicle-FSM/README.md

 false,  = Debug-Mode.
 (If true will create markers indicating all desirable positions considered by the AI)

 1]      = refresh-rate for the FSM in seconds.
-Lower number leads to better reaction-time, but may affect performance.
+Lower number leads to better reaction-time, but may affect overall performance.